-- An entity is related to the Group and the Company if any of the following conditions apply: (b) - The entity and the Company are members of the same group (which means that each parent, (i) subsidiary and fellow subsidiary is related to the others). - One entity is an associate or joint venture of the other entity (or an associate or joint venture of a (ii) member of a group of which the other entity is a member). - Both entities are joint venture of the same third party. (iii) - One entity is a joint ventures of a third entity and the other entity is an associate of the third entity. (iv) - The entity is a post-employment benefit plan for the benefit of employees of either the Company is (v) itself such a plan, the sponsoring employers are also related to the Company. - (∨i) The entity is controlled or jointly controlled by a person identified in (a); - A person identified in (a)(i) has significant influence over the entity or is a member of the key (vii) management personnel of the entity (or of a parent of the entity).
+- (b) An entity is related to the Group and the Company if any of the following conditions apply: - (v) The entity is a post-employment benefit plan for the benefit of employees of either the Company or an entity related to the Company.
+If the Company is itself such a plan, the sponsoring employers are also related to the Company. - (vi) The entity is controlled or jointly controlled by a person identified in (a); - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).